-A writer, dreamer, thespian, cancer survivor, gardener, creative artist, believer in miracles and second chances, wife, mother.
+A writer, dreamer, thespian, cancer survivor, gardener, creative artist, believer in miracles, the power of prayer and second chances, wife, mother.

 Author of Next Week On Thursday (now in audio book on Selina's You-Tube channel).
 Author of the musical, Maria Nostra Amica.

 Life changed with the grisly demise of her husband, Vethanayagam Subramaniam Samuel.
 In ways Mary Chellamma never imagined.
 The breadwinner struck down in his prime, she was left alone to raise month-old twins amongst six young children.
 There was neither time, nor expertise to tend the land which was the family’s only source of income.